-Located in Eugene, Oregon, USA, on a 10 hectare site, the plant specializes in the production and treatment of utility poles and wood drying.
-The facilities include four pressure treating cylinders for oil borne preservatives, providing a total annual treating capacity of approximately 120,000 cubic metres.
-The plant is also equipped with two incisors, a pole peeler and administrative offices.
+The Arlington, Washington, USA facility operates on approximately 21 hectares and specializes in the treating of utility poles.
+The facilities include two pressure treating cylinders for oil-borne preservatives and one butt tank providing a combined annual treating capacity of approximately 70,000 cubic metres.
+In addition, the plant incorporates a pole peeler and framing yard, a maintenance facility and offices for production, sales and wood procurement personnel.